Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmssVM.md

   - `[ManagedStorageAccountType <StorageAccountTypes?>]`: Specifies the storage account type for the managed disk.
 NOTE: UltraSSD_LRS can only be used with data disks, it cannot be used with OS Disk.
   - `[Name <String>]`: The disk name.
   - `[SizeInGb <Int32?>]`: Specifies the size of an empty data disk in gigabytes.
 This element can be used to overwrite the size of the disk in a virtual machine image.
 This value cannot be larger than 1023 GB
-  - `[ToBeDetached <Boolean?>]`: Specifies whether the datadisk is in process of detachment from the VirtualMachine/VirtualMachineScaleset
+  - `[ToBeDetached <Boolean?>]`: Specifies whether the data disk is in process of detachment from the VirtualMachine/VirtualMachineScaleset
   - `[VhdUri <String>]`: Specifies the virtual hard disk's uri.
   - `[WriteAcceleratorEnabled <Boolean?>]`: Specifies whether writeAccelerator should be enabled or disabled on the disk.